Generators Homework Help

 Iteration and iterables

 Iterators are one of the things that you have to grasp as they are common in all programming languages.
 Iterators are simply a repetition of something over and over again.
 In truth, if there is one place that computers have excelled and are considered to have a higher capacity is in this sector (iteration) computers can perform repetitive tasks with great accuracy that cannot be done by humans.
 In fact, iteration is the basis of automata which involves doing a lot of repetitive tasks.
-Python provides you a way of iterating over its objects.
+Python provides you with a way of iterating over its objects.
 An example is the ‘for loop’.

 In most cases, iteration is done over a list but they can still be used on the data types such as strings and dictionaries.
 These objects that are capable of returning one of their members sequentially are known as iterables.
 What defines an iterable?
 In simple terms, we can say that there are some iteration protocols that have to be followed before an object becomes iterable.
-An iteration protocol is a subsidiary and related concepts which this article cannot focus on.
+An iteration protocol is a subsidiary and related concept which this article cannot focus on.
 But in simple terms, we would suggest you think of it as the conditions required in a ‘for loop’ statement.
 One such requirement is slicing.
 Slicing is a programming term that implies accessing the parts of an element.
 An object such as lists, strings, and dictionaries can be sliced.
 That means we can refer to them as iterables.
 On the other hand objects such as integers cannot be sliced.
 Attempting a ‘for loop’ on integers immediately throws an error.
 Thus, integers are not iterable.

 What are the generators in Python?